Training Guide¶

 Best Practices¶

 It is recommended to use the training warmups and schedulers as explained above.
-The following images present how these rpactices are reflected in the logs.
+The following images present how these practices are reflected in the logs.

 Objectives and loss composition¶